 OVERVIEW: AT&T does not have a grantmaking program dedicated specifically to theater, but it awards plenty of grants to theaters and playhouses across the United States.

 PROFILE: The AT&T Foundation supports “programs that address quality-of-life issues, with an emphasis on improving education and advancing community development.”
-And while theater and the arts, in general, aren’t mentioned in that statement, both could easily qualify as contributors to community development.
+And while theater and the arts, in general, are not mentioned in that statement, both could easily qualify as contributors to community development.
 Grants are awarded to organizations within AT&T service regions, which is just about everywhere in the United States.

 The AT&T Foundation accepts unsolicited grant applications and requests for funding.
 Applicants should provide a brief history of their organization, current objectives, problems being addressed, a timetable of implementation, and continuation plans after AT&T funding concludes.
 Materials should be sent to the attention of Nicole Anderson at the address provided below.